-presents a more or less coherent view of the nature and structure of the socio-economic system" (SAMUELS, 1977, 470; see DENZAU & NORTH, 1994, 4, for a similar definition that refers to ideologies as shared mental models).
+Let us start with a tentative and incomplete definition of the term ideology.
+Broadly speaking an ideology is a 'coordinated and integrated set of ideas, beliefs, and conceptions, which presents a more or less coherent view of the nature and structure of the socio-economic system' (Samuels, 1977, 470; see Denzau and North, 1994, 4, for a similar definition that refers to ideologies as shared mental models).
 By this definition, ideologies are conglomerates of beliefs that are organized in a systematic, possibly coherent manner.
 This is to define ideology as a social phenomenon that does not a priori include the negative connotation it has in public debates.
-Similarly, TUCHTFELD (1983) uses the more neutral notion "systems of ideas" (Ideensysteme) for describing and distinguishing the concepts of liberalism or socialism.
+Similarly, Tuchtfeld (1983) uses the more neutral notion 'systems of ideas' (Ideensysteme) for describing and distinguishing the concepts of liberalism or socialism.

-Beliefs, as basic elements of ideologies, involve two main aspects (SLEMBECK, 1997a, 230).
+Beliefs, as basic elements of ideologies, involve two main aspects (Slembeck, 1997a, 230).
 Normative beliefs define what ought to be at a normative level.
 They include preferences over how the world should work and what outcomes are desirable.
 In addition to the traditional connotation in economics, preferences in the political context also refer to processes, institutions and outcomes in politics, in the economy, and in other domains of society.
 In this view, normative beliefs are the individual-based, normative building blocks of ideologies.

-The second aspect are positive beliefs about what is and how the socio-economic world does work.
-At a positive, though not objective level positive beliefs identify real-life causalities, dependencies, and restrictions.
-They define how one perceives the world "as it is" as an outside observer.
+The second aspect is positive beliefs about what is and how the socio-economic world does work.
+At a positive, though not objective, level positive beliefs identify real-life causalities, dependencies, and restrictions.
+They define how one perceives the world 'as it is' as an outside observer.
 The distinction between normative and positive beliefs may seem somewhat artificial, since both types of beliefs tend to influence each other, but it may help to understand the nature and roles of beliefs more clearly.
 This point will become more lucid when I focus on the content of positive beliefs in Section 2.3.

-Taken together normative and positive beliefs have been labeled "regulative beliefs" in SLEMBECK (1997a) while the German word "Ordnungsvorstellungen" was used in MEIER & SLEMBECK (1994 and 1998).
+Taken together normative and positive beliefs have been labeled 'regulative beliefs' in Slembeck (1997a) while the German word 'Ordnungsvorstellungen' was used in the textbook by Meier and Slembeck (1998).
 Before discussing their meaning and roles within the process of economic policy-making in Section 3, I will now turn to the basic roles of ideologies and beliefs in a more static view.

-2.2.
-The Roles of Ideologies
+2.2 The Roles of Ideologies

 It is typical for established ideologies that they are held not only by individuals, but are shared, formed, promulgated, and actively developed by groups such as political parties.
-In providing a more or less coherent view of the world, ideology serves several functions for the group or party (see SAMUELS, 1977, 471).
+In providing a more or less coherent view of the world, ideology serves several functions for the group or party (see Samuels, 1977, 471).
 First, ideology provides meaning and attaches value to socio-economic reality.
 Hence, a fundamental role of ideology is to explain and to rationalize.
-Second, by providing definition of system reality ideology focuses perception, directs analysis, and biases interpretation.
+Second, by providing a definition of system reality, ideology focuses perception, directs analysis, and biases interpretation.
 Third, by providing a framework of thought and behavior ideology serves to promote social cohesion and group identity.
-Fourth, "ideology serves as an instrument of social control and rule: an instrument for standardizing and routinizing attitudinal and behavioral responses, a mode of conflict generation and resolution, and a weapon in the struggle for power" (op. cit. p.
-471).
+Fourth, 'ideology serves as an instrument of social control and rule: an instrument for standardizing and routinizing attitudinal and behavioral responses, a mode of conflict generation and resolution, and a weapon in the struggle for power' (op. cit., 471).
 Thereby, ideology helps in legitimizing a system and structure of power, status, and privilege.

-With regard to policy-making in democracies ideology not only serves as a device for putting forward a group's views and interests, but has properties that may be desirable from a system view:
+With regard to policy-making in democracies ideology not only serves as a device for putting forward a group's views and interests, but has properties that may be desirable from a system view.